ketvector/ketvector.github.io/content/blog/typesphysics.md

 +++
-title = "The Generalist Argument: On Physics and Programming with types" date = "2022-01-22" tags = [
+title = "The generalist argument: on physics and programming with types" date = "2022-01-22" tags = [
     "functional-programming",